sinclairzx81/typebox/readme.md

 ### Compiler

 TypeBox provides an optional type compiler that can be used as a runtime type checker in absense of a JSON Schema validator.
-Please note that this compiler is not fully JSON Schema compliant and only permits compilation of TypeBox types only where the schema representation is known.
-The result of a `TypeCompile.Compile(T)` call is a `TypeCheck` object that can be used to test the validity of a value.
+Please note that this compiler is not fully JSON Schema compliant and only permits compilation of TypeBox types only (where the schema representation is known in advance).
+The `TypeCompiler` contains a `TypeCompiler.Compile(T)` method that returns a `TypeCheck<T>` object that can be used to test the validity of a value.

 ```typescript
 import { TypeCompiler } from '@sinclair/typebox/compiler'